pesse/pejsam-website/content/projects/non-atomic-operations.md

 ## About the Speakers

 **Lena Nyström**
-Software builder since 1999 with experience across development, testing, leadership, and management roles.
-Recently focused on "building organizations and people" rather than just software.
+Senior Technical Leader and Test Strategist with 25+ years in IT.
+Started as a developer in 1999, found her calling in testing after a decade of coding, and has now shifted focus to building organizations and people.
+CEO and Senior Test Consultant at TestScouts Stockholm AB, Vice President of SAST (Swedish Association for Software Testing).
 Core drive: continuous improvement and challenging assumptions.

 **Samuel Nitsche**
 Curiosity-driven software developer since the early 2000s, specializing in modern database development, automated testing, and code quality.
 Known for entertaining presentations incorporating plush animals and lightsabers.